CochinoChingon/static/_posts/2021-03-24-amar-y-querer.md

   og_images: /assets/images/episodes/cover.png
 date: 2021-03-24
 ---

+Amar y Querer, Or how a song from the 70s taught me the meaning of love almost 30 years later

 <iframe src="https://open.spotify.com/embed-podcast/episode/4gNKfsZ5gI7kEZ1sV2Vc8C" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 This episode I talk a little about my childhood and a lot about my late wife and how I learned to value love over lust.